 If the red cabbage somehow tastes boring, you probably used too little salt.
 Cabbage loves salt!
 You also may want more sweetness AND sourness, cabbage also loves those 😉 .

-If you want to make a low calorie variant, you can omit the chestnuts and replace the cranberry jam with fresh cranberries and use sweetener for the much needed sweetness.
+If you want to make a low calorie version, you can omit the chestnuts and replace the cranberry jam with fresh cranberries and use sweetener for the much needed sweetness.

 Let me know if you liked my favorite red cabbage variation in the comment section below.
 Or even better, tell me your favorite way to prepare this delicious vegetable!
 And don’t forget to have fun in the kitchen 😀 !